Breadcrumb

 Gout is a kind of arthritis.
 It can cause an attack of sudden burning pain, stiffness, and swelling in a joint, usually a big toe.
 These attacks can happen over and over unless gout is treated.
 Over time, they can harm your joints, tendons, and other tissues.
 Gout is most common in men.

 Gout is caused by too much uric acid in the blood.
-Most of the time, having too much uric acid isn't harmful.
+Usually, having too much uric acid isn't harmful.
 Many people with high levels in their blood never get gout.
-But when uric acid levels in your blood are too high, the uric acid may form hard crystals in your joints.
+But sometimes when these levels in your blood are too high, the uric acid forms hard crystals in your joints.

 What are the symptoms?

-Your doctor will ask questions about your symptoms and do a physical examination.
-Your doctor may also take a sample of fluid from your joint to look for uric acid crystals.
+To diagnose gout, your doctor may take a sample of fluid from your joint to look for uric acid crystals.
 This is the best way to test for gout.
-Your doctor may also do a blood test to measure the amount of uric acid in your blood.
-Your doctor may also do imaging tests, such as ultrasound.
+Your doctor may also do a blood test to measure the amount of uric acid in your blood and do imaging tests, such as ultrasound.

-To prevent future attacks, your doctor can prescribe a medicine to reduce uric acid buildup in your blood.
+To manage long-term gout and prevent future attacks, your doctor can prescribe a medicine to reduce uric acid buildup in your blood.
+For the first few months you will probably take another medicine with it to prevent attacks until the long-term medicine has time to work.

 Cause